Flemingdon Park: History

+Flemingdon Park takes its name from former Toronto mayor Robert John Fleming and his descendants, who owned Donlands Farm from 1922 until the development of the residential community in the late 1950s.

 In 1958, following the trends of many other post-World War II cities, Toronto began to consider a large planned "apartment city" community for the 1950s population boom and influx of immigrants.
-Although there was immediate scepticism about the density of the development, the community was nevertheless built.
+Although there was NIMBY opposition to the population density of the development, the community was nevertheless built.
 Occupancy of the new apartments began in 1961, and the community was completed in the early 1970s.
 The community's developer was Olympia and York.

 On September 26, 1969, the Ontario Science Centre opened to the public.
 It was a major tourist attraction in Toronto before permanently closing in June 2024.
 Several commercial high rise buildings were developed in the late 20th century in Flemingdon Park including Foresters Tower, a 23-story high-rise, two 14-storey high-rises ICICI Bank Tower & De Beers Tower.
 Three residential high rise towers located next to the golf course were built in 1990.
 Sony Music Canada and Intel Core later acquired the two buildings as its functioning head office.

 In 1969, the Ontario Science Centre was opened in Flemingdon Park.
+It permanently closed in 2024 and is set to be demolished for condo plans.

+Valley Park Junior High School opened in 1969, followed by Overlea Secondary School (now Marc Garneau Collegiate Institute) in 1972.
+Both schools were operated as East York Board of Education schools, despite being built in North York.